Last Updated on May 10, 2022 by lindseymahoney

 2 | Lamps

-There are a lot of thrifted items in the image below, including the pretty lamp.
-The chair, yellow picture frame, blue book, and pegboard on the wall are all estate sale finds.
+There are a lot of thrifted items in this image, including the pretty lamp.
+The chair, yellow picture frame, blue book, and peg rail on the wall are all estate sale finds.

 3 | Books

 I look for a few different categories of books to buy when I go to an estate sale.
 First, I keep an eye out for vintage, first-edition books that may be valuable as well as beautiful to display.

 Finally, I look for books in general that I have wanted to read or that my kids will like.
 I bought most of the Harry Potter hardcover books for my son at a deep discount.

 Brand new hardcover books can cost as much as $30 and you can usually purchase them at estate sales for $3-$5.

 4 | Baskets

 Estate sales are a great place to find different types of baskets.
 Living in Ohio, I often find the local basket maker, Longaberger Baskets at these sales.

 If you find a beautiful picture frame but don’t love the artwork, remember that you can always switch out the art!